 If you’re feeling a bit under caffeinated while in The Queen City, never fear.
 With a bounty of new coffee shops opening all around town you will never be far from a nice warming caffeine boost, whether you like it rich and black with a side of avocado toast, or full of caramel flavored steamed milk with a big piece of cake.

-Public Espresso at the Lafayette Hotel at 391 Washington Street, having moved from their small setup in the hotel lobby into a large freestanding cafe accessible from both hotel and street.
-The spacious new digs allows them to serve their locally famous pour-over coffee (Alton Brown’s favorite) and coffee drinks alongside an expanding food menu.
-We enjoyed remarkably delicious ricotta and avocado toasts, but there is an array of other breakfast and lunch options.
-Afterwards, take a few minutes to check out the Lafayette, a recently restored architectural gem designed in 1902 by one of America’s first woman architects, Louise Bethune.
+Public Espresso at 391 Washington Street & 2178 Seneca Street, boasts spacious new digs that allow them to serve their locally famous pour-over coffee (Alton Brown’s favorite) and coffee drinks alongside an expanding food menu.
+We enjoyed remarkably delicious avocado toast, but there is an array of other pastries, breakfast and lunch options.
+Afterwards, take a few minutes to check out the Lafayette and Shea’s Seneca buildings that each cafe resides in – recently restored architectural gems.
+The Lafayette was designed in 1902 by one of America’s first woman architects, Louise Bethune.

 In the West Side’s “Five Points” neighborhood is Remedy House, at 429 Rhode Island Street.
 The first thing you will notice about it is that..it’s triangular!
 Triangular buildings are sufficiently unusual that I had never actually been in a triangular room before, but big bright windows and a greenery wall give this quirky space a lot of light and charm.
-The coffee is delicious and the baked goods are made in house.
-My companion ordered banana bread and her response to the first bite was “Oh!
-I didn’t know this would be soooo good!!!”
-Lots of other pastry choices as well, and talk of a lunch menu to come.
-Then in the evening they switch from coffee shop to neighborhood bar.
-The tile floor is very cool too!
+The coffee is delicious and wide array of sandwiches and salads are made in house.
+Lots of other pastry choices are available from Butter Block as well.

 In Allentown, Grindhaus Cafe at 169 Allen Street is a hipster spot for pour-over coffees and cold brews which are crafted with care and genuinely excellent.
 There is also a large tea menu, and a delicious array of toast combinations (I had cinnamon raisin toast with cinnamon sugar which was pretty much my go to breakfast at the age of seven.
 Still the perfect combo!)
 Their lunch menu of sandwiches and salads include vegan and vegetarian options as well.